Friday, January 12, 2007

 Ever since I got Jeni's Splendid Ice Creams at Home, I have made all my ice cream her way with cream cheese as a stabilizer.
 However, if I were to make a recipe for ice cream that called for making a custard, which uses egg yolks as the stabilizer, I would adapt the recipe to incorporate the following method.

-This "miracle" technique is adapted from Vol. 19, Number 2, of A La Carte, the newsletter from what was, to me, the best cookery shop in the world, LaCuisine in Alexandria, Virginia, and Desserts to Die For by Marcel Desaulniers.
-Unfortunately for me, but not for Nancy, the owner, the shop has closed so that Nancy can divide her time between cooking and visiting her daughters, one of whom lives in London, the other in Bologna.
+This "miracle" technique is from Vol. 19, Number 2, of A La Carte, the newsletter from what was, to me, the best cookery shop in the world, LaCuisine in Alexandria, Virginia.
+It was adapted from Desserts to Die For by Marcel Desaulniers.
+Unfortunately for me, but not for Nancy, the owner, the shop has closed, and Nancy and her husband have moved to Bologna where one of their daughters lives.
 Way to go, Nancy!

 I miss LaCuisine, a place where you did not find trendy implements, cookware, books, or foodstuffs.
 There were only items chosen, tested, used, and recommended by Nancy herself and her team of "Cuisinettes," they of discriminating taste (not a pun) and high standards.
 Many of my prized kitchen treasures are from LaCuisine, and I miss having this dependable store to turn to for my cooking wants and needs.